Bachelor of Arts Completion Program in Liberal Studies

 Program Learning Outcomes

-- demonstrate proficiency in critical and creative thinking and writing
+- Critical and creative thinking and writing

-- demonstrate information literacy and proficiency in conducting academic research
+- Information literacy and conducting academic research

 The following courses and units are required to receive a BA in Liberal Studies.